coderefinery/github-without-command-line/group-work.md

 >
 > Do you want to work together?
 What are the benefits?
 How much of our
 > individual work is caused by not having a way to collaborate?
 If we could
-> collaborate, would it improve the quality of our work.
+> collaborate, would it improve the quality of our work?
 Do we want to?"
 {: .discussion}